Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

 In Fig. \ref{fig:high_mass_collage} one can see that the waveforms with subdominant modes have more support for equal masses.
 This effect is strongest for \phTPHM, which is however disfavored by the Bayes factor.
 In addition, the higher-mode models marginally shift the total mass to lower values, and the luminosity distance to higher values.

-Using the RapidPE method with a catalog of numerical higher-mode waveforms, \cite{LIGOScientific:2018mvr} found a revised $\chieff$ distribution which is symmetric about a median value of zero, while our higher-mode models show no such effect.
+Using the RapidPE method with a catalog of higher-mode NR waveforms, \citet{LIGOScientific:2018mvr} found a revised $\chieff$ distribution which is symmetric about a median value of zero, while our higher-mode models show no such effect.